Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Results

-\textbf{Ablation: {\methodmacro} vs.\ linear and variational baselines.} We compared our ConDA method against two baseline representation learning techniques: PCA, a linear method, and a \(\beta \)-VAE (\(\beta =4\)), a variational method for the task of test-sequence prediction.
-To ensure a fair comparison, all models used identical train/validation splits and were configured with the same latent dimension, \(d\).
+\textbf{Ablation: {\methodmacro} vs.\ linear and variational baselines.} We compared ConDA against two baseline representation learning techniques: PCA, a linear method, and a \(\beta \)-VAE, a variational method on test-segments prediction.
+To ensure a fair comparison, all models used identical train/validation splits and were configured with the same latent dimension.
 Each representation was evaluated with its corresponding decoder.
-As summarized in Table~\ref{tab:embedding-baselines}, ConDA consistently achieved superior performance across all datasets, as measured by PSNR, SSIM, and RMSE.
-For example, on the DISFA dataset, ConDA shows a clear advantage in RMSE (\(5.50\)) and PSNR (\(36.26\)).
-Qualitative comparisons on DISFA (Figure~\ref{fig:emebdding-baselines-disfa}) further illustrate ConDA's ability to recover fine facial motions at unseen frames with higher fidelity.
+As summarized in Tab.~\ref{tab:embedding-baselines}, ConDA consistently achieved superior performance across all datasets, as measured by PSNR, SSIM, and RMSE.
+Qualitative comparisons on DISFA (Fig.~\ref{fig:emebdding-baselines-disfa}) further illustrate ConDA's ability to recover fine facial motions at unseen frames with higher fidelity.
 These results indicate that the baseline models fail to capture the dynamics-relevant variance as effectively as ConDA.

-\textbf{Interpretability of {\methodmacro}-space $\mathcal{C}$}. \textbf{Setup.} We evaluated interpretability on neural spiking data from a monkey performing a delayed center–out reach task \citep{kapoor2024latent}.
-Our experimental setup followed the LDNS pipeline, using an autoencoder with S4 layers to map 182-channel spike trains to 12-dimensional, time-aligned latents.
-We then trained conditional diffusion models on these latents, conditioned on 2D hand velocity.
-For evaluation, we computed ConDA embeddings (\(\mathcal{C}\)) and PCA embeddings of the DDIM-inverted S4 latents.
-Alignment with ground-truth velocity and reach conditions was measured using standard probes, including RMSE, the mean/std of the total absolute error (TAE), and geometric alignment metrics such as Procrustes distance.
-We then assess alignment with the ground-truth velocity/reach conditions using standard probes: RMSE, mean/std of total absoulte error, and geometric alignment metrics (e.g., Procrustes fit).
-As illustrated in Fig.~\ref{fig:monkey-data-embeddings}, embeddings in $\mathcal{C}$ exhibit clearer organization by reach direction and stronger alignment with true velocity trajectories than PCA.
-The performance metrics consistently favor $\mathcal{C}$ over PCA, indicating that contrastive structuring yields representations whose local geometry better reflects task-relevant kinematics.
-This improves interpretability relative to variance-only PCA embeddings.
+\textbf{Interpretability of {\methodmacro}-space $\mathcal{C}$}.
+We assess interpretability on neural spiking data from a monkey performing a delayed center–out reach task \citep{kapoor2024latent}.
+Following the LDNS pipeline, 182-channel spikes are encoded into 16-dimensional, time-aligned latents using an S4-based autoencoder.
+Conditional diffusion models are trained on these latents, conditioned on 2D hand velocity, with DDIM used for inversion.
+We visually compare predicted test embeddings in 2D PCA and $\mathcal{C}$ spaces, evaluate alignment with held-out spiking data via RMSE, total absolute error (mean/std), and geometric measures (Procrustes distance).
+As shown in Fig.~\ref{fig:monkey-data-embeddings}, $\mathcal{C}$ embeddings exhibit clearer organization by reach direction and stronger alignment with true velocity trajectories than PCA.
+Quantitative metrics consistently favor $\mathcal{C}$, indicating that contrastive structuring better preserves task-relevant kinematics and improves interpretability relative to variance-only PCA embeddings.
+Predicted mean firing rates closely match held-out data (Pearson $r=0.95$; Fig.~\ref{fig:monkey-data-embeddings}d).